-With extensive experience in electric bikes, recumbent, classic, track, road, and the infamous 36er (see below), if you need a custom frame or just a repair, Poetry in Motion can help.
+With extensive experience in building wheels for electric bikes, recumbent, classic, track, road, and the infamous 36er (see below), if you need any help with your custom wheels or just a repair, Poetry in Motion can help.

 Dylan says: "Having years of experience in the cycling world I have developed an in-depth understanding of the positive effect the right bike can make to the cyclist.
 I believe that your bike should be perfectly tailored to your body, your style and your needs, optimising your cycling experience.